Vientiane street life

-When you walk around Vientiane you really see how close Laos and Thailand is to each other.
-You could as well be in a Thai city in north east Thailand.
+When you walk around Vientiane you really see how close Laos and Thailand are to each other.
+You could as well be in a Thai city in northeast Thailand.
 The language is almost the same, the official language is very close to the dialect spoken in northeast Thailand, but the official Thai dialect is understood everywhere.

-First time i visited Vientiane was in 2007, 8 years ago, and a lot have happened since.
-You can say kapitalisme are sneaking in and pressing the communisme out, Laos is still a communist country.
+First time i visited Vientiane was in 2007, 8 years ago, and a lot has happened since.
+You can say capitalism is sneaking in and pressing the communism out, Laos is still a communist country.
 All over the city construction are going on, modern high rises are being built everywhere.

-Especially the Maekong river side at the south side of the city have developed, a lot of shop houses have been build and are only waiting for tenants, but it is general for
+Especially the Mekong riverside on the south side of the city has developed, a lot of shop houses have been built and are only waiting for tenants, but it is general for

-That the wealth have come recently you can see by looking at the cars in the streets, you almost see no old cars, only the Tuk Tuk are old.
-But you see a lot of lot of new high end 4×4 like Range Rover, Lexus, Land Cruiser etc.
+That the signs of wealth have come recently you can see by looking at the cars in the streets, you almost see no old cars, only the Tuk Tuk is old.
+But you see a lot of new high-end 4×4 like Range Rover, Lexus, Land Cruiser, etc.